 BidMWhB = the total quantity of MWhs that a Customer Bids to Import in a particular hour and at a particular location.

-IPDCS = the amount of credit support required, in $/MWh, for an Import Bid as described above, for the location associated with the Import Bid and for the IPD group that contains the hour to which the Import Bid applies.
+IPDCS = the amount of credit support required, in $/MWh, for an Import Bid as described above, for the location associated with the Import Bid (or location with like characteristics, if applicable) and for the IPD group that contains the hour to which the Import Bid applies.

 (2) Upon posting of the applicable DAM schedule/price until completion of the hour Bid in real-time for a DAM Import Bid.